 It’s a nice way to start the day.
 And if you pick the right spot it will be perfect for people watching and to get a feel for how the Spanish start their day.

 Tip: If you are not sure where to stay in Valencia, check out this article about the best neighborhoods & best hotels in Valencia

 2. Check out La Lonja de la Seda (Silk Exchange)

-Built between 1482 and 1533, this group of buildings was originally used for trading in silk (hence its name, the Silk Exchange).
-Called Llotja de la Seda in Valencian, this set of Gothic-style buildings show off the power and wealth of a major Mediterranean mercantile city in the 15th and 16th centuries.
+This set of Gothic-style buildings, which is called Llotja de la Seda in Valencian, show off the power and wealth of a major Mediterranean mercantile city in the 15th and 16th centuries.

 Tip: You pay extra for an audio tour but it’s well worth it if you want to know more about the history and former use of these buildings.

 Admission: € 2.00 (free on Sundays & holidays)

 3. Cross the Street to Visit the Mercado Central (Central Market)